-Borrowers who want to get aggressive about repayment are definitely doing the smart thing, but it is important to remember that there are options besides just paying the minimum or paying it off as quickly as possible.
+Borrowers who want to get aggressive about repayment are doing the smart thing.
+Still, it is essential to remember that there are options besides paying the minimum or paying it off as quickly as possible.

 - Student Loan Forgiveness Opportunities – There are about a dozen different ways student loans can be forgiven.
-Not everyone qualifies and chasing forgiveness can sometimes cost more than just paying off the loan in full.
-However, it is important to explore these options prior to making a plan.
+Not everyone qualifies, and chasing forgiveness can sometimes cost more than just paying off the loan in full.
+However, it is vital to explore these options before making a plan.
 This is especially true for federal borrowers thinking about private refinancing.
 Once that loan is refinanced, many forgiveness options are permanently erased.

 - Opportunity Cost – Dedicating a large portion of your budget to paying off student loans can be a very responsible decision.
-However, it is important to think about the financial impacts of that decision.
+However, it is crucial to think about the financial impacts of that decision.
 Aggressive repayment can make it harder to save up a deposit for a house.
 It can also make maximizing retirement savings a challenge.
-A more nuanced plan might take into account all financial goals rather than just focusing on student loan elimination.
+A more nuanced plan might consider all financial goals rather than just focusing on student loan elimination.

 Stick to it!

 Skipping a single trip to Starbucks or paying an extra $20 on your next payment will not make student debt disappear overnight.